Nathan Healy

 Maryland’s Property Tax Exemption for solar energy systems removes your solar installation from your property tax assessment.
 This means you won’t pay additional property taxes on the value that your solar panels add to your home, even though they typically increase your property’s market value.

 The financial benefit varies based on your local property tax rate and the value of your solar system.
-For example, if your solar installation adds $20,000 to your home’s value and your local property tax rate is 1%, you would save $200 per year in property taxes.
+For example, if your solar installation adds $20,000 to your home’s value and your local property tax rate is 1%, you would save approximately $200 per year in property taxes.
 This exemption applies to both solar panels that generate electricity for your home and solar thermal systems that heat water.

 The Maryland Solar Access Program is a state-funded grant program that helps eligible Maryland residents install solar panels on their homes.
-This program provides direct financial assistance to make solar energy more accessible and affordable for homeowners who meet specific income requirements.
-The program operates on a first-come, first-served basis, meaning applications are processed in the order they are received.
+Created through the Brighter Tomorrow Act of 2024, this program provides direct financial assistance to make solar energy more accessible and affordable for homeowners who meet specific income requirements.

-Solar Renewable Energy Credits (SRECs) are special certificates that Maryland homeowners earn for every 1,000 kilowatt-hours (1 megawatt-hour) of electricity their solar panels produce.
-Think of them as rewards for generating clean energy – you get one SREC for each megawatt-hour your system creates.
-These certificates have real financial value because energy suppliers are required by state law to purchase them to meet Maryland’s renewable energy goals.
+Solar Renewable Energy Credits (SRECs) are special certificates that Maryland homeowners earn for every 1,000 kilowatt-hours (1 megawatt-hour) of solar energy their system produces.
+Think of them as rewards for generating clean energy – you get one SREC for each megawatt-hour your solar panels create.
+These credits can be sold to energy suppliers who need them to meet Maryland’s renewable energy requirements, providing an additional income stream beyond your electricity savings.

 Ready to start saving with solar?